 Pelican wins this one.

 I have had trouble making Markdown work with the process I have when writing.
-When I write something that others is supposed to read my process is as follows.
+When I write something that others are supposed to read my process is as follows.

 - Write the text in a text editor with a good spell and grammar checker.

-- Use text to speech to read the text out loud.
+- Use text to speech to read the text aloud.
 I catch a lot of errors this way.

 This one is a tie.

-Adding it all together it is clear that Pelican a better choice for me.
+Adding it all together, Pelican a better choice for me at this time.
 Above I have focused on security, speed, and workflow.
 There is another point in Pelicans favor and that is that Pelican uses Jinja2 for templates.
-Because I already know Jinja2 it easy for me to make the blog look precisely as I want it to and not have to settle and just live with what is there or pay big bucks for the theme i want.
+Because I already know Jinja2 it easy for me to make the blog look precisely as I want it to and not have to settle and just live with what is there or pay big bucks for the theme I want.

 That is why I will continue to use Pelican for my blog for the time being.